• Thu. Mar 6th, 2025

 CONTESTING FINES

 Government officials are looking into ways of improving the system to reduce the backlog of unpaid and contested fines.
 The traffic management company along with the police have also noted that there is no formal appeal process in place for drivers that wish to contest their fines.
 This means that drivers either have to pay their fine or attend court to argue their case.
-Several of these fines, after time consuming court cases, have been revoked allowing drivers to escape penalties through legitimate shortfalls in the traffic camera system.
-There are also several fines that have been issued, but have created a huge backlog at most post offices, and their late arrival has become another reason for drivers to contest them legally in court.
+Several of these fines, after lengthy court cases, have been revoked allowing drivers to escape penalties through legitimate shortfalls in the traffic camera system.
+In addition to this, a huge backlog exists at most post offices, and the late arrival of fines has become another valid reason for drivers to legally contest in court.

 VANDALISM

-In addition to the bad sentiment that the cameras have created amongst drivers, the new traffic controlling regime has also contributed to a rise in vandalism.
-Witnesses have stated that they have seen groups of hooded vandals not only destroying cameras, but also climbing up them and spray painting over traffic camera lenses.
+The general bad sentiment toward cameras has also contributed to a rise in vandalism.
+Witnesses have stated that they have seen groups of hooded vandals destroying cameras.
+These individuals have also, on several occasions scaled traffic cameras, spray painting over their lenses.

 DASHCAM FOOTAGE

 The rate of successful court appeals by drivers against fines remains high and on many occasions, drivers have successfully supplied evidence in the form of footage from dash cams proving this.
-Several drivers have successfully proved that some of the mobile vans have recorded alledged violations whilst hidden from view and some of the cases heard also proved that some of the automatic cameras were defective.
+Several drivers have successfully proved that some of the mobile vans have recorded alleged violations whilst hidden from view and some of the cases heard also proved that some of the automatic cameras were defective.
 In response, authorities have now implemented tighter regulations to bolster camera legitimacy, but the mobile van operators, who are civilian third-party contractors are still being found wanting.
-Government authorities are also now actively trying to hurry through legislation trying and ban dash cam footage as legitimate evidence in a court of law.
-Drivers on the other hand, are installing Waze a GPS navigation smartphone application that reveals traffic camera locations in Cyprus.
-Whilst this is not illegal, using a mobile device whilst driving is and many drivers believe that the recent clampdown on mobile phone usage is directly attributed to Waze usage.
+Government authorities are also now actively trying to hurry through legislation trying and ban dashcam footage as legitimate evidence in a court of law.
+Drivers, on the other hand, are installing WAZE a GPS navigation smartphone application that reveals traffic camera locations in Cyprus.
+Whilst this is not illegal, using a mobile device whilst driving is and many drivers believe that the recent clampdown on mobile phone usage is directly attributed to WAZE usage.

 Traffic Cameras In Cyprus